Convert Hours to Milliseconds

 When do you need to convert between Hours and Milliseconds?

-A unit of time equal to one thousandth of a second (0.
+A unit of time equal to exactly 0.
 Hour and Millisecond are both time units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.